How to Avoid Buying a Flood-Damaged Car

 Check all measurements to ensure their accuracy and no water signs.
 Refer to the dashboard for information that may be deleted.

 To ensure that the light, windshield, and air conditioner work, test lights, turning signals, smoking lights, radio, and heater multiple times.
 Fold some wires into the dash to see if they bend or crack as wet wires break when they dry.
 Taking a look at the all electronic components will help you to avoid buying a flood-damaged car.

 Look out for signs of damage to dirt, corrosion, or water in the windshield, gloves, and under the bench and dash.
 Search for open irrigation troughs on the vehicle floor.
 If any hidden specks of dirt or water damage things found in the interior then don’t buy that one.

 Check the condition of the fabrics

-Check the fabrics of the sits if they are discoloured or washed you will notice it.
-If the colour of the interior looks different or unfinished, then its important thing to see.
+Check the fabrics of the sits if they are discolored or washed you will notice it.
+If the color of the interior looks different or unfinished, then it’s an important thing to see.
 This car may be transferred from a flood-affected area.

 Check the vehicle history report

 Checking the vehicle history report is important.
 You will know many unknown things from the history report of the vehicle.
 If the car is a flooded damaged car, the previous owner must include that in the story.